cwright/webvr-figwheel/README.md

 get live reloading, nor a REPL.

 ## License
+threejs-figwheel is
 Copyright © 2015 Nick Rothwell, nick@cassiel.com.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+webvr-boilerplate is included unmodified from its bower install and is distributed under the Apache 2.0 licence. threejs-figwheel's license info is at the bottom of this page from it's original readme.

+webvr-figwheel is
+Copyright © 2015 Colin Wright,

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+let me know if I'm doing this wrong.